mforman000/CPSC_571_Emotional_Recognition_on_Twitter/README.md

 From here you can Toggle through the drop down to view different results for datasets that we have run our model on.

+## Jupyter Notebooks

+These files should be opened in Google Colab in case computational resources are limited.
+Suggested runtime to use is L4.
+For each dataset the first file contains both the BERTweet and BERTweet Embeddings + SVM models.
+They second file contains the Bag of Words Embeddings + SVM model.

+<b>Code for Airline Dataset:</b><br /><br />
+BERTweet_Airline.ipynb<br/>
+SVM_Airline.ipynb<br />
+This file requires AirlineTweets.csv to run.
+Make sure this file is stored in the same directory as the notebook.

+<b>Code For Weather Dataset:</b><br /><br />
+BERTweet_WeatherTweets.ipynb<br/>
+SVM_Weather.ipynb<br/>
+This file requires weather.csv to run.
+Make sure this file is stored in the same directory as the notebook.

+For each all these files you may run each cell one by one in order.